A Simulation Framework with Guaranteed Error Bounds for Safety and Fuel-Efficiency Analysis of Vehicle Platoons: Conclusion

 \section{Conclusion}

-We investigated safety in vehicle platoons under sudden braking and communication losses.
-In particular, we considered a continuous-time platoon model and proposed a discrete-time simulation approach to reliably compute the minimum of all minimum inter-vehicle distances across time.
-Our approach provides guaranteed bounds on the error induced by computing inter-vehicle distances through simulation.
-As future research, we aim to investigate the design of controllers that achieve inter-vehicle distances larger than a given desired distance and explore exact calculation of distances for small scale platoons under braking and packet losses.
+We investigated safety and fuel efficiency in vehicle platoons through a new simulation framework.
+Our proposed simulation framework allows reliable computation of the inter-vehicle distances across time and provides guaranteed bounds on the error induced by simulation.
+Using this framework, we first explored safety performance of different control parameters under sudden braking and communication losses.
+We then used our simulation framework for fuel efficiency analysis.

+In our safety simulations, we observed that random packet losses can be critical in that packet loss probability beyond a threshold can cause a sharp drop in safety.
+Regarding fuel efficiency simulations, we observed a safety and fuel-efficiency tradeoff driven by the control parameter $k_p$.
+When the other control parameter ($k_d$) is fixed, increasing $k_p$ increases the amount of saved fuel, but can cause a decrease in minimum inter-vehicle distance.

-Another direction for future research is to incorporate our time-discretized simulation approach in realistic traffic and vehicle simulation environments such as SUMO (Simulation of Urban MObility) platform \cite{sumo}, CARLA \cite{carla}, and NVIDIA Drive Sim \cite{nvidia_drive}.
+For future research we also aim to incorporate our time-discretized simulation approach in traffic and vehicle simulation environments such as SUMO (Simulation of Urban MObility) platform \cite{sumo}, CARLA \cite{carla}, and NVIDIA Drive Sim \cite{nvidia_drive}.